ReiRev/laracasts-learn-vue-3-step-by-step/README.md

 ### 11-Component Responsibility

 - [ ] Create `AssignmentTag.js` and achieve the same functionality.
+Achieve bidirectional communication of the currentTag value using an event handler.

+### 12-A Deeper Look at V-Model

+- [ ] Use v-model for AssignmentTag to achieve bidirectional binding.
+- [ ] Add an argument to the v-model and achieve the same thing.